Nongtajkrub/AutomaticFishFeeder/README.md

 ### Upload
 After you are done with tweaking the settings, verify the code and upload it to your board.
 After looking at the behavior of the feeder, you can also further tweak the setting and reupload the code again until you are satisfied.

-## Conclusion
-If you need any help pls contact Taj Borthwick on line or email to sunanborthwic@gmail.com